LincolnKoskela/Klondike/README.md

 knowledge and skillset in object oriented principles and designs in Java.
 I enjoy building card games, and plan to build several more in the future.

-This project is playable from console.
+This project is playable from **console**.

+Test your strategy and attention to detail playing the most raw, logic driven Klondike experience.

 ## How to Run
 1. Clone the repository